GoogleCloudPlatform/DataflowTemplates/v2/kafka-to-gcs/README_Kafka_to_Gcs_Flex.md

 ### Required parameters

 * **readBootstrapServerAndTopic** : Kafka Topic to read the input from.
-* **kafkaReadAuthenticationMode** : The mode of authentication to use with the Kafka cluster.
-Use NONE for no authentication and SASL_PLAIN for SASL/PLAIN username and password.
-Apache Kafka for BigQuery only supports the SASL_PLAIN authentication mode.
-Defaults to: SASL_PLAIN.
 * **outputDirectory** : The path and filename prefix for writing output files.
 Must end with a slash.
 (Example: gs://your-bucket/your-path/).
+* **kafkaReadAuthenticationMode** : The mode of authentication to use with the Kafka cluster.
+Use NONE for no authentication, SASL_PLAIN for SASL/PLAIN username and password, TLSfor certificate-based authentication.
+APPLICATION_DEFAULT_CREDENTIALS should be used only for Google Cloud Apache Kafka for BigQuery cluster since This allow you to authenticate with Google Cloud Apache Kafka for BigQuery using application default credentials.
 * **messageFormat** : The format of the Kafka messages to read.
 The supported values are AVRO_CONFLUENT_WIRE_FORMAT (Confluent Schema Registry encoded Avro), AVRO_BINARY_ENCODING (Plain binary Avro), and JSON.
 Defaults to: AVRO_CONFLUENT_WIRE_FORMAT.
+* **useBigQueryDLQ** : If true, failed messages will be written to BigQuery with extra error information.
+Defaults to: false.

 ### Optional parameters